 Step 3: Create an Act

+The third step towards becoming a professional entertainer is to create an act.
 Athletes usually play a sport on a predetermined schedule, but other performers must create an act that will impress audiences.
 Musicians could learn song writing, and aspiring actors might try writing screenplays or scenes to perform.
 Creating a successful act involves ingenuity and understanding one's audience.
 For example, magicians and jugglers often mix comedy into their shows to amuse a larger audience demographic.

 Step 4: Start Performing

 The fourth step towards becoming a professional entertainer is to start performing.
 Entertainers need to develop and expand their fan base in order to reach professional status.
 This can involve self-promotion and marketing, but entertainers also rely on performing as much as possible.
 Athletes could play on multiple teams in an effort to attract several agents who might connect them to a major league team.
 Musicians, actors and comedians also perform wherever they can to attract fans, including community theater productions, open mic nights and hotel lobbies.